chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-02-Baseline-Infrastructure-Challenge-Lab.md

 ## Summary

 All tasks can be done with the Cloud Console.
 There should be no difficulty for you to finish them.
-I think this lab is even simpler than [Getting Started: Create and Manage Cloud Resources: Challenge Lab]({% post_url qwiklabs/logbooks/2020-04-22-Google-Cloud-Essentials-Challenge-Lab %}).
+I think this lab is even simpler than [Create and Manage Cloud Resources: Challenge Lab]({% post_url qwiklabs/logbooks/2020-04-22-Google-Cloud-Essentials-Challenge-Lab %}).

 **9 credits!** Is this cheating money?
 I hope this beginner's guide to Qwiklabs will help you to get started.
 If you have any additional questions, feel free to ask me in the comments section below.